roshan2M/image-classifier-keras/README.md

 * Flattened into 40,000 dimensional vectors to feed into classifer
 * Specified number of classes, epochs, filters and layers in Keras
 * Split training & testing sets (Note: also split into CV set)
-* Used Dense layers to connect layers of neural networks, decided activation functions (softmax, relu), and used MaxPooling2D to pick out specific features in images (iterate this step to improve model)
+* Used Dense layers to connect layers of neural networks, decided activation functions (softmax, relu), and used MaxPooling2D to identify key features in images (iterate this step to improve model)
 * Evaluated model with testing set

 ## Testing the Classifier